matt2718/colorado-qb/_pages/tournaments/upcoming.md

 permalink: /tournaments/upcoming/
 ---

 Want your tournament added to the list?
-Send an email to [matt@coloradoqb.org](matt@coloradoqb.org) containing the name, date, and location of your tournament, as well as a short description and contact info for prospective teams.
+Send an email to <matt@coloradoqb.org>
+containing the name, date, and location of your tournament, a short description, and contact info for prospective teams.

 ## College Tournaments